Football Official

 How was j.wistons head butt not more than a personal foul?
 Helmet to helmet.
 Defenceless?
 Targeting?

-Asked by Arvy about 8 years ago
+Asked by Arvy over 8 years ago

 I always said that if you could penalize for stupidity, there would be no game - it would take too long for all the penalty enforcements.